Keck Telescopes Achieve New Accuracies to View Our Galaxy

 The HEIDENHAIN encoder tapes used in the TCSU systems are incremental encoders with center strip markings evenly spaced at 40 microns.
-They do not code absolute position until initialized using HEIDENAHIN-provided distance-coded reference marks just below the incremental marks (Image 7).
+They do not code absolute position until initialized using HEIDENHAIN-provided distance-coded reference marks just below the incremental marks (Image 7).

 The way this works is that the encoding software must read three reference marks to initialize position.
-The three reference marks will contain two evenly spaced marks and one mark that is a distinct number of counts form the other two.
+The three reference marks will contain two evenly spaced marks and one mark that is a distinct number of counts from the other two.
 The distinct count is used to determine the absolute position, or angle, on the tape to a 40-micron accuracy.
 Once the absolute position is known, i.e., the reference, then the incremental tape is used as an absolute encoder.
 ‘We found that this works great,” said Krasuski.

 In the end, the TCSU project was able to achieve better performance for the key requirements: telescope pointing, open-loop and closed-loop tracking, and repositioning (offsets).